Olivia Hope Counselling - Dip. MBACP Olivia Oven

 Once you have decided to get in touch, we can arrange a mutually convenient time for an initial 20-minute consultation.
 This is free of charge and provides an opportunity to begin to get to know one another, to look at what has bought you to seek therapy and is a time for you to decide if I am the right counsellor for you.

-Subsequent Video or Telephone sessions are held at the same time and usually on a weekly basis.
-These sessions are charged at £45 per session.
-(I have some concessions available at a reduced rate of £40 for frontline NHS staff, Counsellors, Psychotherapists and Mental Health Professionals as well as Counselling and Psychotherapy students - please enquire for availability, as these numbers are limited).
+Subsequent Video or Telephone sessions are charged at £45 per session.
+I have some concessions available at a reduced rate of £40 for Counselling and Psychotherapy Students.

 How I work: